bbustin/bbustin/content/posts/2025-02-07_foray_into_agentic_ai.md

 ```

 That is not helping much either.
 I am going to really need to dig down and see what is
 happening.
-First, I found some places where I was creating duplicate objects in
+First, I find some places where I was creating duplicate objects in
 `create_agent_hierarchy`.
-I also modified `flake.nix` to install `memory_profiler`
+I also modify `flake.nix` to install `memory_profiler`
-and annotated the `answer_single_question` with `@profile`.
+and annotate the `answer_single_question` with `@profile`.

 While that runs, I am going to look more at how `MultiStepAgent` works since this seems
 to be the parent class for the agents we are using.

-I switched to using Ollama directly instead of the Transformers library.
+I switch to using Ollama directly instead of the Transformers library.
 Memory
-utilization dropped like a rock.
+utilization drops like a rock.
 It is now using around 6GB instead of 90+ GB.
 It is also running significantly faster.

 Memory problem solved!

 What I did:

-* Modified flake.nix to install `litellm`
+* Modify flake.nix to install `litellm`
-* Edited the imports to import `LiteLLMModel` from `smolagents`
+* Edit the imports to import `LiteLLMModel` from `smolagents`
-* In `answer_single_question`, I changed the definition of the model to
+* In `answer_single_question`, change the definition of the model to
 `model = LiteLLMModel(model_id, api_base="http://127.0.0.1:11434", num_ctx=99999)`
-* I changed the way I call it so that the model name is preceeded by `ollama/` like this
+* Change the model name som it is preceeded by `ollama/` like this
 `answer_single_question("Compare and contrast the differences between the various Python libraries to implement agentic AI", "ollama/qwen2.5:7b")`

-### Open Deep Research's Answer
+### Open Deep Research's Answer (qwen2.5:7b)

 Here is the response to the prompt `What libraries are available to implement agentic AI?
-What are their key differences?`.
+What are their key differences?`
+using the qwen2.5:7b model.

-It went on the web and performed a few searches and came up with this:
+It went on the web, performed a few searches, and came up with this:

 ---